 - In Kung Fu Panda: Secret of the Furious Five, a short feature that explores the backstory of Kung Fu Panda, we learn that Monkey was once a mischievous trickster, and only become good after being defeated by Oogway.

-- This is how Lilo and Stitch tame Jumba's other experiments.
-Stitch fights them and once they're subdued Lilo finds their 'one true place'.
-Some of them, like Splodihead, even help Stitch befriend other cousins.
+- This usually is how Lilo and Stitch tame Jumba's other experiments.
+Stitch fights them and, once they're subdued, Lilo finds their "one true place".
+Some of them, like Splodyhead (Experiment 619), even help Stitch befriend other cousins.

 - Played with on Adventure Time: Finn doesn't defeat Marceline in her One-Winged Angel form, but he does wound her, which impresses her enough that she calls off their fight and returns the house that she had taken from him and Jake.
 The next episode has him outwit her plans to prank him, and after that they become increasingly friendly.